RaffaeleGalliera/Kozel100/README.md

 Exam Page: http://www.unife.it/ing/informazione/sistemi-web

-1. Users are able to perform CRUD actions on customers (company), with all the details and characteristics, the list of customer notes,  consulting services purchased and other details.
+1. Users are able to perform CRUD actions on customers (company), with all the details and characteristics, listing customer notes,  consulting services purchased and other details.
 Each customer is assigned to one application user(employee).

 2. View of the customers list, browsing by companies' product category, tags, by customer type (prospect, new customer, client at risk of abandonment, etc..) and by assigned user.